-In September, Vanguard’s VRIF ETF was launched.
+In September of 2020, Vanguard’s VRIF ETF was launched.
 The ETF is an all-in-one retirement funding solution.
 It is designed to pay out 4% of the portfolio value in 12 monthly distributions.
 That level of income is set at the end of each calendar year, based on the year end value.
 If the Santa Claus rally continues, it looks like VRIF holders will be getting a modest raise.

 Here’s my original review of the Vanguard VRIF ETF.
 Simple and cost effective asset allocation portfolios can (historically) work very well to provide consistent and generous retirement income.
 The Vanguard VRIF option does it all for you, from portfolio management to paying out that income each month.
 Of course, you can also create your own ETF portfolio for retirement funding.

 The key message is that simple works.
 And fees are important.
 I am a big fan of financial planning at the right cost, but keep in mind that investment fees and advisory fees will reduce the amount that your investments can deliver each year.
 You would subtract that percentage off the top.
 That’s why you might consider a fee-for-service advisor.
 In the end they might provide that retirement funding plan that would include an investment option such as VRIF.

 The VRIF payout.

 The initial monthly distribution for VRIF was set at .083333 cents per unit.